valegale/metabarcoding/README.md

 In the first one, we can have an idea of how many ASVs are generally assigned to the same species.
 For x=1, just a unique ASVs was associated to the species.
 As it is likely that x=1 occurs most of the time, in the second plot the minimum value for x is 2, in this way it is possible to visualize only *not-unique* ASVs.
 <br>
 Finally, two other plots are displayed.
-This plot analyze how the parameter *min_reads* influences the number of ASVs in the result.
+Thess plots analyze how the parameter *min_reads* influences the number of ASVs in the result.
 As this parameter varies, the number of files (third plot) and the total number of ASVs (fourth plot) change as well.

 `usage` asvs_statistics.py [-h] [-sp] [-sc] file_name min_reads